 With accurate and timely information flowing seamlessly between business units, decision-makers will have visibility into what’s going on inside the enterprise in real time as well as greater control over all parts of the business and alignment among teams.

-The solution, then, is to integrate all these functions (project and portfolio management, project accounting, resource management, and analytics) into one enterprise resource planning (ERP) system that will enable project-driven companies, such as those in the construction sector, to operate in real time and create business rules to enforce their critical processes.
+The solution, then, is to integrate all these functions (project and portfolio management, project financials, resource management, and project analytics) into one enterprise resource planning (ERP) system that will enable project-driven companies, such as those in the construction sector, to operate in real time and create business rules to enforce their critical processes.
 This approach can cut costs and significantly improve results.

 Although many in the construction industry may be skeptical, an integrated real-time approach to construction management is possible and is a major difference between the construction industry and other industries that show greater productivity gains.
 Those that adopt a real-time approach to operations will improve organizational efficiencies and improve the on-time, on-budget performance of their business.